`schemas`

 description: Success

-properties displayed in the webhook request.
+The following image displays the `readOnly` properties displayed in the webhook request.

-In OAS 3.1, schema examples
+In OAS 3.1, schema `examples` was introduced.

-.
-Note, schema examples are different from media-type examples
+Note, schema examples are different from media-type `examples`.

 The following definition shows schema examples defined on each property including the object.